jabirali/bodge/DESIGN.md

 For now, I have chosen to use `bsr_matrix` over `bsr_array`, even though this interface is deprecated by `scipy`.
 The reason is simply that many useful functions like `norm` and `eye` have not yet been ported to use the new `array` interface.

+## Blockwise expansion
+When it comes to the Chebyshev expansion, the conceptually easiest approach is to generate the Chebyshev expansion for the whole matrix simultaneously.
+However, as the intermediate matrices are usually hundreds of times larger than the Hamiltonian, memory becomes a problem for large systems.
+The other extreme is to process one unit vector at a time instead of the whole identity matrix, as done by e.g. Nagai (2020).
+However, using a high-level language like Python, the sparse matrix construction cost becomes dominant, and the numerics slow to a crawl.

+In this implementation, I've therefore implemented a blockwise expansion.
+This works well.

 ## Spectral radius
 To use the Chebyshev expansion of the Green function, we need to compress the eigenvalue spectrum of the Hamiltonian to (-1, +1).
 There are many bounds available for this *spectral radius*, but a particularly efficient one turns out to be the 1-norm of the matrix.
 In realistic test cases on a 100x100x10 lattice, it takes only 0.2s to calculate this quantity, yet the highest eigenvalue is in practice 92-98% of this upper bound.